yutee/cetha/README.md

     ![architecture diagram](./00-images/diagram.png)

 To complete the project, the following tools were used:
-For this project I will be using:
 - __NodeJS__ - Web api
 - __Azure__ -  Cloud provider
 - __Azure Kubernetes cluster__
 - __Terraform__ - Infrastructure as Code
-- __Azure blob storage__ - Terraform emote backend
+- __Azure blob storage__ - Terraform remote backend
 - __Prometheus & Grafana__ - Monitoring
 - __Github Actions - Continous__ Integration/Deployment

-Terraform is ideal for setting up and managing the infrastructure for Kubernetes, particularly with services like AWS EKS.
-Kubernetes orchestrates and manages containerized applications, while Helm simplifies application deployment, updates, and management.
-By using Terraform's Helm provider, you can manage both infrastructure and application deployments within a single Terraform script, making it a core requirement for this task.
+Terraform is ideal for setting up and managing the infrastructure for Kubernetes, particularly with services like AWS EKS, AKS and GKE.
+Kubernetes orchestrates and manages containerized applications, while Helm, a kubernetes package manager simplifies application deployment, updates, and management.
+By using Terraform's Helm provider, you can manage both automate infrastructure and application deployments within a single Terraform codebase, which is a core requirement for this task.
 Prometheus and Grafana are employed to observe the state of the cluster.
 All resources are provisioned to AKS cluster on Azure.
-Github actions to automate continous integration and delivery process.
+Github actions is used to automate the continous integration and delivery process.

 The project folder has three major directories:
 - `api` - the nodejs(express) api code and corresponding dockerfile